 In the first place, people enjoy the companionship of cats.
 Many cats are affectionate.
 They will snuggle up and ask to be petted, or scratched under the chin.
 Who can resist a purring cat?
 If they’re not feeling affectionate, cats are generally quite playful.
 They love to chase balls and feathers, or just about anything dangling from a string.
 They especially enjoy playing when their owners are participating in the game.
 Contrary to popular opinion, cats can be trained.
 Using rewards and punishments, just like with a dog, a cat can be trained to avoid unwanted behavior or perform tricks.
 Cats will even fetch!

-Sixthly, wherever necessary and possible, we should provide statistics, tables, numbers, survey results, research findings, expert quotes etc. to back our opinions.
-This can easily be done by finding sources regarding the topic we are writing on the internet.
-There are numerous credible sources on the net we can quote to back or support our opinion regarding something.
+Sixthly, wherever necessary and possible, they should provide statistics, tables, numbers, survey results, research findings, expert quotes etc. to back up their opinions.
+This can easily be done by finding sources regarding the topic they are writing on the internet.
+There are numerous credible sources on the net they can quote to back up or support their opinion regarding something.
 In one of the 2 articles, for someone writing about a topic on ancient Egyptian Pyramids and their significance, it can be like this: One writer (Von Daniken 1970) even argues that the Great Pyramid was built for the practical purpose of guiding navigation.

-Seventhly, we can write the introduction to the topic of our essay.
-A good way to do this is by beginning with general ideas about our topic, then narrowing them down into our point of argument and ending it with our previously formulated thesis statement.
+Seventhly, they can write the introduction to the topic of their essay.
+A good way to do this is by beginning with general ideas about their topic, then narrowing them down into their point of argument and ending it with their previously formulated thesis statement.
 This can be very brief in some cases.
 In the sample essay, it goes this way:

 “A dog is man’s best friend.”
 That common saying may contain some truth, but dogs are not the only animal friend whose companionship people enjoy.
 For many people, a cat is their best friend.
 Despite what dog lovers may believe, cats make excellent housepets as they are good companions, they are civilized members of the household, and they are easy to care for.

-Eighthly, we write our conclusion.
-Easily put, a conclusion is the re-statement of major points we have written in our previous pro paragraphs.
-But this doesn’t have to copy-and-paste the exact ideas that we have given.
-Rather, we put them in different ways meaning the same.
+Eighthly, they write their conclusion.
+Easily put, a conclusion is the re-statement of major points they have written in their previous pro paragraphs.
+But this doesn’t have to copy-and-paste the exact ideas that they have given.
+Rather, they put them in different ways rendering the same meaning.
 In the sample essay, it is the following:

 Cats are low maintenance, civilized companions.
 People who have small living quarters or less time for pet care should appreciate these characteristics of cats.
 However, many people who have plenty of space and time still opt to have a cat because they love the cat personality.
 In many ways, cats are the ideal housepets

-Ninthly, lastly, we go over our whole essay once again in case we forgot something we should have included or there is something we need to add.
-This can easily be practiced now as writing is done using a computer or laptop with anything to be corrected being revised on the spot on the screen.
-In either case, checking our writing and possibly proofreading it again for accuracy and fluency will only make our essay better.
+Ninthly, lastly, they go over their whole essay once again in case they forgot something they should have included or there is something they need to add.
+This can easily be practiced now as writing is done using a computer or laptop with anything to be corrected being able to be revised on the spot on the screen.
+In either case, checking their writing and possibly proofreading it again for accuracy and fluency will only make their essay better.